 Our Troop is grateful for every volunteer.
 For without them, our Scouts would not be as successful.
 Here are the current volunteer needs.
+Work directly with the troop as an Assistant Scout Master or Merit Badge Counselor or help direct the Troop’s future on the Troop Committee.
 If you’re interested in volunteering, please contact the Troop Committee Chair.

 - Troop Committee Member: The committee consists of parent volunteers who fulfill various roles on the committee.
 Responsible for conducting the business of the Troop, setting policy, and helping the Scoutmaster and Scouts with the outdoor program and other planned activities.
 The committee also has the responsibility to provide adults for Boards of Review.
 Meetings held once a month on the first Thursday of the month.

 - Scribe Coach: Helps the Troop Scribe keep up with PLC notes, Troop Attendance and Activity signups.
 Also keeps track of Patrol dues and Grubbing funds.

 - Hospitality: Help with food, set up, and clean up at Troop events such as the Troop Courts of Honor (four times a year) Eagle Courts of Honor, and Family Campout.

 - Fundraising: We have fundraising events and always need help.